 Additional perks: Free cards for authorized users on account; purchase assurance and extended warranty

 With no annual fee and a regular cash back rate of 1.5% cash back, Rogers World Elite Mastercard beats the Walmart-branded card by 0.25%.
 For frequent U.S. travellers and online shoppers, the additional value comes with the 3% cash back on spends made in U.S. dollars.
 Even taking into account the typical 2.5% foreign transaction fee, this rate gives you back 0.5%.
 And, making travel even better, it includes travel and rental car insurance.
 Cash back can be redeemed as a statement credit once yearly or on demand via the Mastercard Pay with Rewards app.

 Annual fee: $0

 Earn rate at Walmart: 1.5% cash back

 General earn rate: 3% on purchases made in U.S. currency; 1.5% on everything else

 Welcome bonus: $25 cash back on first purchase within 3 months

 Additional perks: Trip interruption and cancellation, out-of-province or -country emergency medical coverage; rental car collision/damage insurance; extended warranty and purchase protection

-The MBNA Rewards World Elite gives you equal opportunities to earn points at Walmart as everywhere else—you get 2 points per $1 on all your purchases.
+The MBNA Rewards World Elite gives you equal opportunities to earn points at Walmart as everywhere else—you get 5 points per $1 (up to $50,000, combined with other categories, then the earn rate is 1 point per $1 spent).
 Globetrotters will like that points go farthest when redeemed for travel, at $1 per 100 points (compared with $1 per 200 points for cash back).
 Points can go towards flights of any distance on any airline, anytime; or choose to use them to book accommodations or travel packages via the MBNA online rewards catalogue.